STEP 1: Programming/Deciding What to Build

 The homeowner selects and hires the contractor.
 The architect may be willing to make some recommendations.
 In many cases, homeowners choose from among several contractors they’ve asked to submit bids on the job.
 The architect can help you prepare bidding documents as well as invitations to bid and instructions to bidders.

-STEP 6: Construction Administration
+STEP 6: Construction Phase Services

-While the contractor will physically build the home or addition, the architect can assist the homeowner in making sure that the project is build according to the plans and specifications.
+While the contractor will physically build the home or addition, the architect can assist the homeowner in making sure that the project is built according to the plans and specifications.
 The architect can make site visits to observe construction, review and approve the contractor’s applications for payment, and generally keep the homeowner informed of the project’s progress.
 The contractor is solely responsible for construction methods, techniques, schedules and procedures.